giantswarm/docs/src/content/tutorials/connectivity/ingress/multi-nginx-ic/index.md

 ## Set the ingress class name of each ingress

-__Note__ that if you are running multiple ingress controllers you need to use the appropriate `ingressClassName` in your ingress resources, for example.
+__Note__: if you are running multiple ingress controllers, you need to use the appropriate `ingressClassName` in your ingress resources, for example.

 ```yaml
 ...